husayt/josediazgonzalez.com/_posts/2009-11-28-inflect-the-heck-out-of-your-words.markdown

     - cakephp 1.2
     - cakephp 1.3
   layout: post
+  description: CakePHP provides us with a nice little Inflector class.
+It's quite useful in creating slugs, but can't be used for testing purposes without creating a dummy page.
 ---

 CakePHP provides us with a nice little Inflector class.
 It's quite useful in creating slugs, as you can see from [Mariano Iglesias' Sluggable Behavior](http://github.com/mariano/syrup/blob/master/models/behaviors/sluggable.php).
 You can also use it to see what you should name your tables based upon your model name (is the tableized form of 'Person' 'person' or 'peoples'?).
 To initiate such tests, though, you'd usually need to either embed the code in an app - why are we using an entire app to variablize a phrase? - or use something like [Matt Curry's](http://pseudocoder.com/) [Interactive Plugin](github.com/mcurry/interactive) for the [DebugKit](thechaw.com/debug_kit).
 Both slightly lame because of the setup.